certification Levels and requirements

 - Data Warehousing and Business Intelligence

 For all exams there are 100 multiple choice questions.
-All exams include a 40 question practice exam.
+All exams include a 40 question Data Management Fundamentals Practice exam.

 You will have 90 minutes to complete the exam once you start.
-If English is not your main language you will get an additional 20 minutes to complete the exam.
+If English is not your main language you should take the ESL version, where you will get an additional 20 minutes to complete the exam.

 help develop the Profession